transalte/transalte.github.io/_docs/asp_L03_chorus.md

 [![Phase Inversion](/assets/img/ch_03b.png)*Phase Inversion*](/assets/img/ch_03b.png)

->Note that even though `cycle~` expects a phase from 0. to 1. if the range it receives it beyond that the values are simply wrapped.
-In this example, with the offset, the range is 0.5 to 1.5.
+>Note that even though `cycle~` expects a phase input from 0. to 1. if the values received are outwith that range the values are simply wrapped.
+In this example, with the offset, the range is 0.5 to 1.5 but the cycle continues regardless.

 To implement this in a patch;